mongodb/docs-bi-connector/source/includes/fact-system-vars.rst

      - ``0``
    * - ``polymorphic_type_conversion_mode``
      - string
-     - Determines how MongoDB evaluates document fields that are specified with multiple data types.
+     - Determines how |bi-short| evaluates document fields that are specified with multiple data types.
 For example, ``count`` could be a number in one document and a string in another.
+       The data type that |bi-short| selects depends on the value you assign to the ``schema_mapping_heuristic`` system variable.
+       A value of ``majority`` causes |bi-short| to select the type that appears in the majority of document fields, while a value of ``lattice`` would cause |bi-short| to select string as the data type for ``count``.

+       Set ``polymorphic_type_conversion_mode`` to one of the following
+       values:

        - ``off``:
          Queries may fail if you do not explicitly cast document fields that are specified with multiple data types.
        - ``fast``:
-         |bi-short| casts document fields as appropriate
+         |bi-short| converts only document fields that
-         if MongoDB samples at least two documents during schema generation that use different data types for the same field.
-         In the example, MongoDB would cast ``count`` as an integer.
+         appeared as multiple data types during sampling.
        - ``safe``:
-         |bi-short| automatically casts all document fields
+         |bi-short| converts all document fields to the data type
-         that are specified with multiple data types.
+         discovered during sampling, even if the fields do not appear as multiple data types.
      -  ``off``
      -  ``off``
    * - ``sample_refresh_interval_secs``